 Judges have nearly absolute discretion when it comes to deciding whether to require bail or release a suspect on his or her OR.
 Generally, the same factors that might incline a judge to set low bail may persuade the judge to grant OR release.
 Thus, factors favoring OR release include a suspect's good past record, longtime residence in a community, support of family members, and employment.

-Many communities rely on OR officers to help judges decide whether to release suspects OR (in some areas, O. officers are called pretrial officers).
-When a suspect requests release OR, a judge may ask an O. officer to do a quick check of a suspect's general background, past criminal record, and ties to the community.
+Many communities rely on OR officers (they might go by other titles, like pretrial officers) to help judges decide whether to release suspects OR.
+When a suspect requests release OR, a judge may ask an OR officer to check a suspect's general background, past criminal record, and ties to the community.
 The OR officer will then make a nonbinding recommendation to the judge.
-If possible, a suspect should ask an employer, religious leader, and others who can speak positively of the suspect to contact an OR officer or contact the court directly to support the OR request.